Psycho Clown: Personal life

 While Psycho Clown's real name is not a matter of public record, his paternal and maternal last names are known as it has been revealed that he's the son of José Alvarado Nieves, which makes his paternal last name Alvarado.
 He is the brother of wrestler Máximo whose real name is José Christian Alvarado Ruiz making Psycho Clown's maternal last name Ruiz as well since they have the same mother.
 Alvarado is a part of a large wrestling family centered around his father and uncles who have all worked under ring various ring names that include the name "Brazo" (Spanish for "Arm").
 His father wrestles as Brazo de Plata, his five uncles have wrestled or currently wrestle under the names Brazo de Oro, El Brazo, Brazo de Platino, Brazo Cibernético, and Super Brazo.
 Alvarado is the grandson of wrestler Shadito Cruz and the brother of wrestlers Máximo, Goya Kong, and Danah.
-He is also the cousin of a large number of wrestlers including La Máscara, Brazo Jr., Super Brazo Jr., Robin, and a cousin who works as the second Brazo de Plata Jr. Psycho Clown is engaged and has a daughter.
+He is also the cousin of a large number of wrestlers including La Máscara, Brazo Jr., Super Brazo Jr., and Robin.
+He is the uncle of the current La Parka, who previously worked as the second Brazo de Oro Jr. Psycho Clown is engaged and has a daughter.
 In April 2015, Psycho Clown got engaged to Zaraida Casas, the daughter of Negro Casas.

 On May 19, 2017 footage emerged of a man believed to be an unmasked Psycho Clown and other members of the Alvarado family, including his brother José (Máximo Sexy) and cousins Felipe (La Máscara) and Robin, as well as his uncle Daniel Alvarado (Brazo de Platino), destroying an expensive car belonging to José Gutiérrez, better known as Último Guerrero.
 The vandalism was reportedly motivated by the fact that Gutiérrez had spoken out against Felipe Alvarado as a possible new head of the wrestler's union after the death of Alvarado's father.
 The head of the CMLL wrestlers' union had been in the Avarado family for over a decade and the Alvarado family believed it should go to someone in their family.
 The following day CMLL reportedly fired both Felipe and José Alvarado.